 Before refrigerating a head of lettuce you brought home from the market, separate it into individual leaves and wash them thoroughly in cold, running water.
 After drying the leaves, alternate them between sheets of paper toweling, and store the entire bundle in a clear plastic bag, closed with a clip or twist tie, your refrigerator’s vegetable keeper.
 It will last twice as long without wilting.

 When you bring home a full stalk of celery, trim off the leafy tops but don’t throw them away.
-Store them in a plastic container in your freezer.
-The next tine you make soups or stews, nobody will ever know they had been frozen.

 The main stalks of celery should be separated and washed clean.
 Store them in a large, tall jar or plastic container that you have filled with water.
 Keep it capped, and celery will stay crisp and fresh for up to two weeks.
 Treat carrots the same way.
 A recycled cardboard milk carton is another handy container to keep these low-calorie snacks handy and ready to munch.